jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 [^leary1977]: (Probably) Leary, T. (1977) *Exo-Psychology: A Manual on The Use of the Nervous System According to the Instructions of the Manufacturers.* Los Angeles: Starseed/Peace Press.

 [^stone1998]: [Continuous Partial Attention](https://en.wikipedia.org/wiki/Continuous_partial_attention)

+[^fiber]: You can access a 2018 fiber database [here](1-s2.0-S0889157518301182-mmc1.xlsx).
+I received this file from Eleanor Beck on 20 Nov 2024.
+She said that I could share it.
+    - Fuller, S., Tapsell, L. C., & Beck, E. J. (2018).
+Creation of a fibre categories database to quantify different dietary fibres. *Journal of Food Composition and Analysis, 71*, 36-43.